BioniChaos Logo

 Scientific Basis

-• Age: SNR increases by +0.12 dB per year.
+• Age: SNR increases by +0.12 dB per year, reflecting improved signal clarity with age.

 References